Waning Gibbous on

 Lunation 258 / 1211

-The Moon is 15 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 15 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 258 of Meeus index or 1211 from Brown series.

 Synodic month length 29.46 days